Dogs are notorious for eating strange things, and sometimes this includes items we’d usually consider inedible.

 In a best-case scenario, your vet may judge your pet to be stable and simply recommend that your dog hang around the office for a few hours so that the staff can keep an eye on him and monitor his vital signs.

-But in more serious cases, your vet may feel it necessary to induce vomiting (assuming your dog hasn’t already done so on his own) and administer IV fluids.
+But in more serious cases, your vet may feel it necessary to make your dog throw up by inducing vomiting (assuming your dog hasn’t already done so on his own) and administer IV fluids.
 Activated charcoal may also be pumped into his stomach to help absorb as much nicotine as possible.
 It may also be necessary to administer oxygen for pets that are having trouble breathing.

 Some vets administer antacids to help ease some of the gastrointestinal symptoms associated with nicotine poisoning, but other authorities discourage this practice, as your dog’s stomach acids help slow the absorption of nicotine.